 Voting Rights of LLC Members

-The rules of membership voting will be spelled out in your Maryland LLC’s Operating Agreement.
+The rules of membership voting and voting power will be spelled out in your Maryland LLC’s Operating Agreement.

 If you use the Member-managed Operating Agreement, the voting powers are proportionate to the LLC Membership Interest.